 A criminal traffic or misdemeanor charge requires a court appearance and carries with it criminal penalties which may include a fine and/or the possibility of a jail term.
 Payment of a criminal traffic ticket cannot be automatically made to the Clerk's office.
-Persons charged with a criminal offense, if not given a court date at the jail, will need to come to the Clerk's Office and set a court date or will be notified by mail
+Persons charged with a criminal offense, if not given a court date at the jail, will need to come to the Clerk's Office and set a court date or will be notified by mail.

 What is a civil traffic infraction?

-A civil traffic infraction is a non-criminal charge such as a speeding violation, that can usually be disposed of by payment of a civil penalty or an election to attend a defensive driving school course.
+A civil traffic infraction is a non-criminal charge such as a speeding violation, that can usually be disposed of by payment of a civil penalty or an election to attend a basic driver improvement course.
 A court appearance is not required, except in cases were the violation involves an accident with serious bodily injury or fatality to another.
 Payment can be made by mail by using the traffic envelope provided by the officer or to: PO Box 9000, Drawer CC-10, Bartow, Florida 33831-9000, or you may pay in person by coming to our full service counter windows in the traffic division.